 - If User Account is selected as the Source, the list will include: UUID, Address 1, Address 2, Company, Email, First Name, Last Name, Full Name, Mobile, Phone, Postcode, State, Suburb / City, Title

 - If a Database is selected as the Source, the list will include all supported fields from within the Database.
-Supported field types include: Text, Upload, Phone, Email, Website, Currency, Date (including Date Time), Number, Lookups (unless Resource Lookup is selected), Select fields, Calculation.
+Supported field types include: Text, Upload (Single), Phone, Email, Website, Currency, Date (including Date Time), Number, Lookups (unless Resource Lookup is selected), Select fields, Calculation.

 Once you have selected a Source Field Name, supported options will be available for mapping.
 This will be restricted based on the type of field.
 For example Upload fields can only be mapped to image frames, not text frames.
 Similarly, text fields can only be mapped to text frames, not upload frames.